Bernardo Gonçalves

 ‘Lady Lovelace’s Objection: The Turing-Hartree Disputes over the Meaning of Digital Computers, 1946-1951’ (IEEE Annals of the History of Computing - preprint.)

-‘Galilean Resonances: The Role of Experiment in Turing’s Construction of Machine Intelligence’ (Annals of Science)
+‘Galilean Resonances: The Role of Experiment in Turing’s Construction of Machine Intelligence’ (Annals of Science, open access)

-‘Irony with a Point: Alan Turing and His Intelligent Machine Utopia’ (Philosophy & Technology)
+‘Irony with a Point: Alan Turing and His Intelligent Machine Utopia’ (Philosophy & Technology, open access)

-‘The Turing Test is a Thought Experiment’ (Minds & Machines)
+‘The Turing Test is a Thought Experiment’ (Minds & Machines, open access)

 ‘Can Machines Think?
 The Controversy that Led to the Turing Test’ (AI & Society - preprint)